-Volunteer Jobs Description and Point Value
+Volunteer Jobs Description

 If your child is selected to compete at the Meet of Champs or All Star Meet, you will be required to volunteer at those events as well.

 JOBS TO BE DONE EARLY ON MEET DAYS